 U.S. Senate Youth Exam

 Each fall, one student per high school in Area 10 is nominated to take the exam on their knowledge of the United States Government.
 The exam is given at Grant Wood AEA.
 Winners are named at the state level and earn a trip to Washington, D.C.
 Application materials can be found at http://www.educateiowa.org (search "Senate Youth").
-Application materials are due to Grant Wood AEA by Friday, October 4, 2013.
+Application materials are due to Grant Wood AEA annually in early October.
 Exam will be administered within two-three weeks of the application deadline.

 Grant Wood AEA is pleased to announce the return of the Young Writers’ Conference for 4th and 5th grade students.
-Accompanied by a teacher from their school, students will attend an author session, participate in workshops facilitated by members of the GWAEA Literacy Team, and share samples of their writing with other students attending the conference.
+Accompanied by a teacher from their school, students attend an author session, participate in workshops, and share samples of their personal writing with other students attending the conference.
 Concurrent learning sessions also available for teachers during the conference.